 Requesting the Commissioner's Approval of

-The Remediation Standard Regulations, sections 22a-133k-1 through 22a-133k-3 of the Regulations of Connecticut State Agencies (RSRs), contain numeric cleanup standards for 88 substances.
-When a contaminant at a site is not one of the 88 substances listed in the RSRs, numeric criteria must be requested and approved by the Commissioner in order to complete cleanup at the site under the RSRs, unless background concentrations are met.
-These are called Additional Polluting Substance (APS) criteria.
+The Remediation Standard Regulations (RSRs), contain numeric cleanup standards for 88 substances.
+When a contaminant is not one of those 88 substances, , it is called an Additional Polluting Substance.
+Numeric criteria must be requested and approved by the Commissioner in order to complete cleanup at the site under the RSRs, unless background concentrations are met.

 Separately, when the RSRs contain criteria for a substance but a party believes different numeric criteria are appropriate for a specific site, that party may request approval of Alternative Criteria.
-If the requested Alternative Criteria are approved by the Commissioner, the party may use such criteria at that specific site in lieu of the RSR criteria.
+If the requested Alternative Criteria are approved by the Commissioner, the party may use those criteria at that specific site in lieu of the RSR criteria.
 The following instructions describe the process for requesting both APS and Alternative Criteria.

-The Electronic Document Transmittal Form must be the cover page for all Additional Polluting Substances and/or Alternative Criteria requests uploaded into the Connecticut Secure File Transfer (SFT) website.
-The Electronic Document Transmittal Form replaces the RSR Approval Request or Notice Transmittal Form.
+The Electronic Document Transmittal Form must be the cover page for all APS and Alternative Criteria requests uploaded into the Connecticut Secure File Transfer (SFT) website.

-Proposed APS and Alternative Criteria must be submitted for the Commissioner’s approval in either of the two ways described below.
-The choice is entirely up to the party submitting the request.
+Proposed APS and Alternative Criteria must be submitted for the Commissioner’s approval either:

 - Technical Support Document: Recommended Numeric Criteria for Additional Polluting Substances and Certain Alternative Criteria